KartikL1/disease-predictor-app/README.md

-# 🩺 Disease Prediction System
+# 🩺 Healthcare Disease Diagnosis Tool

 A smart healthcare application that predicts possible diseases based on user-entered symptoms.
 The system uses a hybrid approach combining:
-- 🤖 Machine Learning (Random Forest Classifier)
+- 🤖 A **Random Forest machine learning model** trained on a Kaggle symptom-disease dataset, carefully regularized to avoid overfitting.
-- 🧠 Rule-based logic with semantic symptom matching
+- 🧠 **Rule-based logic** leveraging symptom severity and coverage scores.
-- 💻 Streamlit web interface for user interaction
+- 💻 A friendly web interface built with **Streamlit** for ease of use.

 ---